-    In addition, we are able to help members of the public who wish to train in the complementary medical field to access bonafide training courses.
+In addition, we are able to help members of the public who wish to train in the complementary medical field to access our Registered Training Schools and Colleges.

 During the initial two years we devoted our time to performing the market research that would indicate whether there could be a viable way of raising the profile of ethical, responsible complementary medicine.
 It was vital to establish and justify whether “yet another organisation” needed to exist in the already saturated complementary medical organisation field.

-    We spent a long time analysing the entire arena and found that nothing was being done at that time by any membership body or organisation to promote practitioners in a high profile, professional manner.
+We spent a long time analysing the entire arena and found that nothing was being done at that time by any membership body or organisation to promote practitioners or training schools in a high profile, professional manner.

 Furthermore, at that time, complementary medicine had a very unprofessional profile; somewhat akin to a cottage industry.
 This was a sorry state of affairs and it became rapidly apparent that The CMA needed to exist if professional complementary medicine were to stand a chance.

-    The CMA opened its doors to members at the beginning of 1998 and to date, The CMA represents the interests of thousands of practitioners in various categories - including students and 130 college members with additional organisations approaching us regularly.
+The CMA opened its doors to members at the beginning of 1995 and to date, The CMA represents the interests of thousands of practitioners in various categories – including students and 180+ Training School / College members with additional organisations approaching us regularly.

 We also have another membership section, “Friends of The CMA” which comprises a variety of supporters, all of whom are keen to support the work of The CMA.

 Our initial marketing and research budget of £200,000 spent during our first two years, has grown to an investment of approximately £150,000 per annum.
 This will help to demonstrate our commitment to the professionalism of complementary medicine.